When you think about stress, what do you usually think about – work, traffic, kids, family, money?

 A challenge for many people is our minds are used to being overloaded and busy.
 Therefore, it can take some time to get used to a more relaxed way of being.

 You might feel like you have a hard time sitting still and just relaxing, especially if you and your mind are used to being on overdrive all the time.

 In this case, you might feel more stress come up as you pause and take a break.
-This is because you’re becoming more aware of your stress in these moments.
-Also note that when you have a lot of stress built up inside, it can take some time to unwind.
+You’re becoming more aware of your stress in these moments.
+Also note that when you have a lot of tension built up inside, it can take some time to unwind.

-Stress can mean something different for each person and if affects everyone in different ways.
-By noticing how stress shows up for you, you’re developing self-awareness.
+Stress can mean something different for each person, and if it affects everyone in different ways.
+By noticing how it shows up for you, you’re developing self-awareness.
 Without this self-awareness, chronic stress can just become our way of life.

 Start to notice how stress shows up for you over the next several days.
-Simply having an awareness of these things is the first step to feeling less stressed.
+Cultivate an awareness of these things is the first step to feeling less stressed.
 Notice how your body feels in stressful moments.

 What emotions come up for you?
 What thoughts distract you from what you’re doing?

 Sometimes stress can be a general feeling that you want things to be different than they are right now.